Theft

 According to Texas Penal Code § 29.02, robbery occurs when a person, in the course of committing theft, intentionally, knowingly, or recklessly (a) causes bodily injury to another; or (b) threatens or places another in fear of imminent bodily injury or death.

 Robbery is generally classified as a second-degree felony in Texas.
-Penalties for a second-degree felony in Texas may include imprisonment for 2 to 20 years and fines of up to $10,000.
+Penalties for this crime may include imprisonment for 2 to 20 years and fines of up to $10,000.

 Aggravated Robbery: Definition & Penalties

-In Texas, the offense of aggravated robbery is defined under Section 29.03 of the Texas Penal Code.
+In Texas, aggravated robbery is defined under Section 29.03 of the Texas Penal Code.
 Aggravated robbery is a more serious offense than simple robbery, and it involves additional elements that escalate the severity of the crime.

 Aggravated robbery occurs when a person commits robbery and: